-What Can I Do to Help to Alleviate Symptoms of PMS?
+What Can I Do to Help to Treat Symptoms of PMS?

-Mild symptoms of Premenstrual Syndrome (PMS) may be successfully relieved by simple changes in your lifestyle and some home remedies.
+Mild symptoms of Premenstrual Syndrome (PMS) may be successfully treated by simple changes in your lifestyle and some home remedies.

 - To relieve pain and cramping during your period, you may take over-the-counter medications such as ibuprofen as directed on the package insert.
 Ibuprofen is a nonsteroidal anti-inflammatory medication, which works by blocking the production of prostaglandins—a major contributor to pain and cramping during your period.
 Prostaglandins cause the inflammatory response in the body and might also contribute to symptoms of bloating, nausea, muscle aches, and generalized discomfort.
 It is important to take ibuprofen at the first sign of your symptoms or a day before the bleeding starts in order to decrease the production of prostaglandins and prevent symptoms from getting worse.